Jody Blankenship, Department Chair

 Email address: NursingDepartment@alfredstate.edu

-The nursing AAS program will prepare you to become a registered professional nurse — one of the fastest-growing fields in the country.
-Courses are sequential and progress from simple to more complex situations, with specialized content in obstetrics, psychiatric, and pediatric nursing.
+The nursing AAS program will prepare you to become a registered nurse — one of the fastest-growing fields in the country.
+Courses are sequential and progress from simple to more complex situations, with specialized content in obstetrics, mental health, and pediatric nursing.
 Learning is enhanced through the use of skill practice for a hands-on approach to gain expertise.
 During the first year, there is a seven-hour per week clinical experience.
 During the second year, the clinical experience increases in time and complexity.
 Simulation is incorporated into the laboratory experience.

 Clinical experience, an essential part of each nursing course, further enables students to gain technical competence to apply theoretical knowledge with practice.
 Clinical experiences are gained through a variety of health care facilities.
-There is no guarantee that the college will provide bus transportation to and from all clinical sites.

 Specific policies related to progression in the nursing program and readmission to the nursing program are publicized to enrolled nursing students in the Nursing Student Handbook.